Salomon Quest 4D 3 GTX review

 Finally, the boot keeps the foot in one place, preventing unwanted sliding when walking down the hill; this should protect those little piggies from bruising up.

-The grip is fantastic.
 I walked the same route I have walked for years with my old boots and the difference is chalk and cheese.
 These things don’t budge and what’s even better is when you get home, the dirt falls out of the tread, due to the wide grip pattern.

 At around 650 grams per boot (size 9 UK) I would suggest they are a mid-weight boot.
 I personally am happy to trade a few grams in weight for the extra ankle support, they still feel light enough (yet to try them over a long distance).